quadric-io/crave/README.md

 CRAVE_SOLVERS=boolector
 ```
 Note: you might need to install boost version 1.55 if you don't have it (`brew install boost@1.55` installs this version).
 Any other version currently does not work with CRAVE.

 6. `make`
 7. `make test` (You should see all tests passing)
+8. `make install`
-8. Run `install-crave-libs.sh` to install the libraries in your local area.
+9. Run `sudo install-crave-libs.sh --source-dir <path-to-the-source>` to install the libraries in your local area.